bclipp/databricks_spark_cert_study_guide/notes.md

 * In memory and/or on Disk

-* can be set for lazy cache
+* can be set for lazy cache: cache partitions as they are used.

 * can be serialized or deseralized, handled for you.
 Ser is smaller but slower.